 Hearings in this division are being held in-person and are some hearings are still being held electronically, via Zoom.

 County Criminal Hearings to be held in-person are:

-Prose arraignments, violation of probation hearings, motions to recall capias (not agreed to by the State), negotiated pleas and "in custody” bond hearings.
+Prose (defendants not represented by an attorney) arraignments, violation of probation hearings, motions to recall capias (not agreed to by the State), negotiated pleas and "in custody” bond hearings.

 *Division "D" Injunction hearings are being conducted IN-PERSON.